-For purposes of impairment testing goodwill is allocated to the Mhlume Sugar Company Limited which represents the lowest level Cash Generating Unit ("CGU") within the Group at which goodwill is monitored for internal management purposes.
+For purposes of impairment testing goodwill is allocated to Mhlume Sugar Company Limited which represents the lowest level Cash Generating Unit ("CGU") within the Group at which goodwill is monitored for internal management purposes.

 The key assumptions used in the estimation of the recoverable amount are set out below.
-The values assigned to the key assumptions represent management's assessment of future trends in the sugar industry and have been based on historical data from both external and internal sources.
+The values assigned to the key assumptions represent management's assessment of future trends in the sugar industries and have been based on historical data from both external and internal sources.

 - Cash flows were projected based on actual results and the twenty year long range business plan and a terminal growth rate of 5% thereafter.
-The Group has, over a period, developed the ability to perform reliable and detailed long range financial models. - A pre-tax discount rate of 12.64% was used.
+The Group has, over a period, developed the ability to perform reliable and detailed long range financial models. - A pre-tax discount rate of 12.12% was used.
 This is based on the Group's weighted average cost of capital which is based on a typical sugar market debt leveraging of 35% at a pre-tax market interest rate of 9%.
-A range of rates was used based on the R186 and R209 risk free bond rates as proxies and these were adjusted for country specific risks. - Budgeted EBITDA was estimated taking into account past experience, adjusted for planned efficiency improvements, price changes as informed by long term market research, and currency forecasts.
+A range of rates was used based on the R186 and R209 risk free bond rates as proxies and these were adjusted for country specific risks. - Budgeted EBITDA was estimated taking into account past experience, adjusted for planned efficiency improvements, price changes as informed by long term market research, and currency forecasts. - Cashflows are projected over a period of twenty years as the Group has a business plan covering this period.
+This business plan is based on current lease commitments and group strategic plans for the future.

-The recoverable amount of the cash-generating unit which is based on its value in use as determined by management, was calculated at E1.5billion.
-This amount exceeds the carrying value of the CGU of E589 million.
+The recoverable amount of the cash-generating unit which is based on its value in use as determined by management, was calculated at E1.8 billion.
+This amount exceeds the carrying value of the CGU of E887 million.